ozziest/cron-manager/readme.md

 # Cron Manager

 Cron Manager is a manager which you can define cron jobs easily without think about the cron regex.
-This package is **under development**.

 > I am not sure it is a requirement for your project.
 But I like this and maybe you like too. :)